Nur Khan: Post-war activities

 Air Marshal Nur Khan made two visits to China for the procurement of F-6 jets, the first visit was in November 1965 and the second in December 1967.
 According to Air Marshal Inamul Haque Khan, "Normally Premier Zhou Enlai did not meet military chiefs, but he had a liking for Nur Khan and thus graciously had dinner with him.
 F-6s were provided promptly at a crucial juncture almost free of cost, when we were passing through bad times."

-On Pakistan Day 1966, the PAF exhibited Communist weapons for the first time, including five Chinese-made Type 59 tank's and four Chinese-made Shenyang F-6 fighter jets, one of which was piloted by Nur Khan.
+On Pakistan Day 1966, the PAF exhibited Chinese weapons for the first time, including five Chinese-made Type 59 tanks and four Chinese-made Shenyang F-6 fighter jets, one of which was piloted by Nur Khan.

-1967 Arab–Israeli War

-Air Marshal Nur Khan allowed the Pakistan Air Force to serve the Military of the Arab League against Israel during the Six-Day War.
-As a result, Pakistani Flt Lt Saiful Azam shot down four Israeli aircraft.
+Air Marshal Nur Khan ordered the Pakistan Air Force to serve the Military of the Arab League in the Six-Day War.

-Ministership
+Ministership (1969)

 Nur Khan served as Minister of Communications, Health, Labour and Social Welfare, Education, Rehabilitation and Works Division, and Family Planning Division from 5 April 1969 except for the Scientific and Technological Research Division to which he was appointed on 7 May 1969 until 3 August 1969.

-Final years

 On 3 April 1969, President Yahya Khan appointed a four-man military council of administration to run Pakistan.
-He appointed Air Marshal Nur Khan, Vice Admiral Syed Ahsan, and General Abdul Hamid Khan as Deputy Martial Law Administrators.
-On 12 July, Nur Khan led a Pakistani delegation in Peking, where he was welcomed by Tseng Kuo Hua.
-The following day, Tseng hosted a banquet in Khan's honor, and on 16 July, Khan held a banquet for Tseng.
+He appointed Air Marshal Nur Khan, Vice Admiral S. M. Ahsan, and General Abdul Hamid Khan as Deputy Martial Law Administrators.

-Ministership

-Nur Khan served as Minister of Communications, Health, Labour and Social Welfare, Education, Rehabilitation and Works Division, and Family Planning Division from 5 April 1969 except for the Scientific and Technological Research Division to which he was appointed on 7 May 1969 until 3 August 1969.